deltatronic/Final-Project-Proposal/Debug-log.md

 Debug:

 3d Print

 Research how to 3d model

 Autodesk Fusion 360

-Watch youtube videos for tutorial how do I convert the file to STL so I can print it.
+Watch youtube videos for tutorial

+how do I convert the file to STL so I can print it.

-Research where to print out 3d prints because CCA is packed with people printing 3dhubs.com
+Research where to print out 3d prints because CCA is packed with people printing

+3dhubs.com

 3d print turned out good but need to make the walls thinner so LED lights can fit.

 Battery pack:

 Voltage, what size to get?

 USB Battery Pack - 2200 mAh Capacity - 5V 1A Output @ adafruit

 Sensor + lighting

 Research out how they work together

 How does the code work?

 Neopixel light

 How many neopixel light will I be using?

 Should I use less so I can use a smaller battery?

 Find how to code the behavior of my flow diagram.

 How do I convert from uno to the trinket?

 How do I do the wiring?

 Check adafruit for tutorial and coding.

 Trinket USb was broken so need to find another way to load the code up with an adapter piece that converts it to the uno.

 Code Upload and working

-Code and everything is working, but the sensor for the heart pulse is not always right.